Ukraine war: US condemns 'brutal' Russian strikes on Ukraine

 Russian missiles began hitting targets across Ukraine around the morning rush hour on Monday, in the most widespread bombardment of the war.

+The strikes were more intense than had previously been seen, he told the BBC, and in some ways resembled the early days of the war.

+He added that this had not come as a surprise, and was a sign of things to come during the "very difficult" winter ahead.

-Ukraine said 83 missiles were launched of which more than 43 were shot down.
+Ukraine says 83 missiles were launched of which more than 43 were shot down.

 Several regions were left without electricity and water after missiles hit energy infrastructure.